 - 3.9 On 14 November 2018, the DfC launched a stakeholder engagement, which included the issuing of 2607 letters to landlords and agents registered under the current scheme, and the publication of the new scheme's details on the DfC website.
 The communication also outlined the new registration fees for the scheme.
 The engagement closed on 30 November 2018. - 3.10 No significant concerns were raised to the DfC by stakeholders in response to the proposed new licensing fee arrangements. - 3.11 The level of fee payable per occupant will be £37 per person per year with the full fee payable on renewal.
 Setting a maximum amount at £45 in the regulations will give councils the scope to increase the fee if required to compensate for any future deficit in income without amendment to subordinate regulation.

-The ongoing financial impacts of the new service will be monitored by, and reported to, the DfC, via a MoU.
+3.12 The ongoing financial impacts of the new service will be monitored by, and reported to, the DfC, via a MoU.
 Further, DfC intend to undertake a review of the service during year 2 of the new regime, which will include a review of financial performance.

-Variations to a licence

-3.13 As well as the licence fees outlined above, Council is required to establish and agree the cost of variations to a licence.
-Officers propose the following, based on the cost of a licence (ie £37 per person per year for 5 years = £185):

-Table 3: proposed licence variation fees

-Licence variations Item Cost Addition of a new owner or managing agent £185 Addition of a new occupant £185 for each new occupant + £75 inspection fee (per visit)

-Maximum fee for copy of the HMO Register

-- The council is also required to set the maximum fee to provide a certified copy of an entry relating to an HMO to any person who falls with section 62(9) of the Act, and a certified copy of its register, or of an extract from it, to any statutory authority, for the subordinate Regulations. - 3.15 Officers have considered the cost for similar copies across the council, and propose the following:

-Table 4: proposed maximum fees for copy of the HMO Register

-Maximum fee for copy of HMO register Item Maximum cost A certified copy of an entry relating to an HMO to any person who falls within section 62(9) of the Act £15 A certified copy of its register, or of an extract from it, to any statutory authority £15

-Fixed Penalty Notices

-- 3.16 The Houses in Multiple Occupation (HMO) Act NI 2016 provides a wide variety of enforcement options to be available to the Council, including the ability to serve Fixed Penalty Notices (FPN). - 3.17 A fixed penalty notice ("FPN") is a notice giving the recipient the opportunity of discharging any liability to conviction for an offence, by paying a fixed sum of money within a particular period. - 3.18 Section 64-66 of the 2016 Act gives councils the power to issue fixed penalty notices which tend to be conferred in respect of lower level offending.
+Variations to a licence 3.13 As well as the licence fees outlined above, Council is required to establish and agree the cost of variations to a licence.
+Officers propose the following, based on the cost of a licence (ie $\pounds$ 37 per person per year for 5 years = $\pounds$ 185): Table 3: proposed licence variation fees Licence variation ns Item Cost Addition of a new owner or managing agent £185 Addition of a new occupant £185 for each new + £75 inspection fee Maximum fee for copy of the HMO Register 3.14 3.15 relating to an HMO to any person who falls with section 62(9) of the Act, and a certified copy of its register, or of an extract from it, to any statutory authority, for the subordinate Regulations. following: Table 4: proposed maximum fees for copy of the HMO Register Maximum fee for copy of H Item A certified copy of an entry relating to an HMO to any person section 62(9) of the Act who falls within Maximum cost £15 A certified copy of its register, or of an extract from it, to any statutory authority £15 Fixed Penalty Notices 3.16 The Houses in Multiple Occupation (HMO) Act NI 2 enforcement options to be available to the Council, Penalty Notices (FPN).
+3.17 A fixed penalty notice ("FPN") is a notice giving the recipient the opportunity of discharging any liability to conviction for an offence, by paying a fixed sum of money within a particular period.
+3.18 Section 64-66 of the 2016 Act gives councils the potent tend to be conferred in respect of lower level offend penalty notices which L 1

-- Members should note the issuing of a notice is an alternative to prosecuting the offender, in instances where an authorised officer, following an investigation, has reason to believe that a person has committed an offence under any of the relevant provisions, and there are grounds for instituting proceedings for an offence. - 3.20 Section 64 of the 2016 Act lists the offences and maximum amount of the FPN's.
+- 3.19 Members should note the issuing of a notice is an alternative to prosecuting the offender, in instances where an authorised officer, following an investigation, has reason to believe that a person has committed an offence under any of the relevant provisions, and there are grounds for instituting proceedings for an offence. - 3.20 Section 64 of the 2016 Act lists the offences and maximum amount of the FPN's.
 These are included Appendix 1.
-The 2016 Act states that the amount for each fixed penalty notice 'is to be determined by the council'. - In March 2014, following a report on the Landlord Registration Scheme, Council agreed that FPN in the scheme should be set at the maximum levels specified in the legislation, see table 4:
+The 2016 Act states that the amount for each fixed penalty notice 'is to be determined by the council'. - 3.21 In March 2014, following a report on the Landlord Registration Scheme, Council agreed that FPN in the scheme should be set at the maximum levels specified in the legislation, see table 4: